SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: Simulation Results

 \subsection{Impact of Transmit Power}

 To verify the advantages of the proposed joint beamforming and reflection designs (denoted as \textbf{``Proposed''}), we also include the following schemes for comparisons. \begin{itemize} \item \textbf{``Comm only''}: Only the multi-user communication function is optimized for the considered system.
 The proposed joint beamforming and reflection design algorithm is utilized without considering the radar sensing constraint. \item \textbf{``BF only''}: With a fixed $\bm{\phi}$ which is determined by maximizing the sum channel gain, the beamformers $\mathbf{W}$ and $\mathbf{u}$ are iteratively solved for using Algorithm 1 for the SNR-constrained scenario, or $\mathbf{W}$ is iteratively solved for using Algorithm 2 for the CRB-constrained scenario. \item \textbf{``Separate''}: The reflection coefficients $\bm{\phi}$, the radar beamformer $\mathbf{W}_\text{r}$, the communication beamformer $\mathbf{W}_\text{c}$, and the receive filter $\mathbf{u}$ are separately optimized.
-In particular, $\bm{\phi}$ is obtained by maximizing the sum channel gain, $\mathbf{W}_\text{r}$ is determined by solving the power minimization problem under the radar SNR or CRB constraint, $\mathbf{W}_\text{c}$ is then designed by solving the sum-rate maximization problem under the power constraint, and finally for the SNR-constrained scenario $\mathbf{u}$ is given by (\ref{eq:update u}). \end{itemize}
+In particular, $\bm{\phi}$ is obtained by maximizing the sum channel gain, $\mathbf{W}_\text{r}$ is determined by solving the power minimization problem under the radar SNR or CRB constraint, $\mathbf{W}_\text{c}$ is then designed by solving the sum-rate maximization problem under the power constraint, and finally for the SNR-constrained scenario $\mathbf{u}$ is given by (\ref{eq:update u}). \end{itemize} In simulations, we consider both perfect SIC and imperfect SIC scenarios, which are represented by solid and dashed lines, respectively.
+To distinguish the imperfect SIC scenario, we also mark it with \textbf{``w/ SI''}.